hyperledger/besu-docs/docs/HowTo/Get-Started/Run-Docker-Image.md

 !!! note
     Available tags for the image are listed at https://hub.docker.com/r/hyperledger/besu/tags.

-    Docker runs the cached version if you already pulled `latest`.
+   If you previously pulled `latest`, Docker runs the cached version.

     Pull the `latest` version again using `docker pull hyperledger/besu:latest` to make sure your image is up to date.